bzurkowski/boil/README.rst

 **Initialization of new software projects should be quick and easy.
 Period.**

-Boil's mission is to build a centralized, pluggable and community-driven repository of project templates for various technologies, managed via single API.
+Boil aims to build a centralized, pluggable and community-driven repository of project templates for various technologies, managed via single API.

 These are the problems that it aims to solve:

 - **Wasting time on initializing new software projects from scratch**

   In particular: creating a file structure, checking naming conventions, determining dependencies and completing basic metadata.
-No matter how many times we would initialize the project, it almost always requires documentation lookup.
-This time can be usefully spent on something else.

 - **Poor quality and lack of consistency between projects**